's stand-alone sequel to the popular Warcraft III

 - Ursa has effectively nigh-infinite potential damage due to being able to do more damage every attack using Fury Swipes, and almost always successfully uses this to kill Roshan at an early stage of the game.
 However, he will usually not last long enough without lifesteal effects.
 Enter Wraith King and his Vampiric Aura which grants all nearby allies lifesteal.

-- Huskar has an ability that deals 50% (or 65% with an Aghanim's) of the opponent's current health in damage, and Necrophos has an ability that can deal damage to a target based on how much health it is missing (up to around 1-1 damage for each point of health missing).
+- Huskar has an ability that deals 35%(technically 26.25% because of most heroes 25% magic resistance) of the opponent's current health in damage, if you buy Aghanim's Scepter on him the damage is upgraded to 65%(technically 48.75%).
+Enter Necrophos who has an ability that can deal damage to a target based on how much health it is missing (up to around 1-1 damage for each point of health missing).
 Targets of this combination tend to die.

 - Tiny's ultimate makes him bigger and stronger for each level put into it, but with the tradeoff that each one reduces his attack speed permanently.
 Enter Wisp and its Overcharge ability that gives Tiny just enough attack speed to effectively ignore the attack speed loss.

 - Tiny and Centaur Warrunner is another popular combo: Centaur's melee-ranged stun and nuke are guaranteed to land when Tiny throws him on top of the target, and can then be followed up by Tiny's own stun.

 - A little different, but Luna and Night Stalker work fairly well together, as the two of them are among the very limited number of heroes who have a long sight range during the night, both of them have ultimates that turn the day into night and Luna's can even extend nighttimenote , and all of Night Stalker's abilities work better during the night.